 Every year around the beginning of summer we get a fresh influx of clients interested in PPF.
-We think it’s due to the increase in road construction, and the associated debris that litter the roads.
-All it takes is a singe pebble, flung up by another car, smashing into your hood or fender to make people wonder if there is a better way to protect their cars.
+We think it’s due to the increase in road construction, and the associated debris that litters the roads.
+All it takes is a single pebble, flung up by another car, smashing into your hood or fender to make people wonder if there is a better way to protect their cars.

 PPF is still the best way to keep one’s vehicle safe from rock chips, scratches, scuffs, and scrapes.
 No other solution comes close to the outright strength and resilience of PPF, meaning no other solution protects your car from the same range of damage from minor scuffs to would-be significant rock chips.
-High quality films are “self-healing”, meaning that the top layer is a flowing polymer that will automatically fix minor scratches and scuffs.
+High-quality films are “self-healing”, meaning that the top layer is a flowing polymer that will automatically fix minor scratches and scuffs.
 Find out more about PPF at Diversity right here.

 A big question we get is, “will PPF change the way my vehicle looks?”
-We understand the concern, because the people who are typically most interested in PPF are people who like the way their car looks!
+We understand the concern because the people who are typically most interested in PPF are people who like the way their car looks!
 It wouldn’t matter how amazingly strong PPF was if it ruined the aesthetic of your vehicle.